Anggun: 2004–2009: Luminescence and Elevation

-2007–2010: Elevation

-Anggun did a performance Over The Hill Of Secrets and Panorama on music by François Moity and Nicolas Yvan-Mingot for the Gaz de France advertisement.
+During the year, Anggun participated in environmental projects.
+She became the French-language narrator of BBC nature documentary film Earth (Un jour sur Terre), and composed its soundtrack single, "Un jour sur terre".
+She was appointed as the Ambassador of the Micro-environment Prize by the French Ministry of Ecology and Sustainable Development and National Geographic Channel.
 Anggun was awarded Le grand cœur de l'année (The Great Heart of the Year) by French television network Filles TV for her contribution to social and environmental events.
-In February 2007, Anggun was invited as the guest star on one episode of the fourth season of Star Academy Arab World in Lebanon.
+In February 2007, Anggun was invited as the guest star on an episode of the fourth season of Star Academy Arab World in Lebanon.
 She returned to another episode of the show's fifth season in the following year.
 She did a duet with Italian singer Roby Facchinetti and his son, Francesco Facchinetti in a song, titled Vivere Normale.
-Then, she has been invited to sing it in Italian music festival, called 57th Sanremo Music Festival (Festival di Sanremo).
+Then, she has been invited to sing it at an Italian music festival, the 57th Sanremo Music Festival.
 In March 2007, she did a number performance with Nicole Croisille and sang Croisille's hit "Une femme avec toi" on Symphonic Show for Sidaction.
 In December 2007, she received her second invitation from the Vatican to perform in the Christmas concert in Verona, Italy, along with Michael Bolton.
 She covered Bruce Springsteen's "Streets of Philadelphia" with Corsican group I Muvrini for their album I Muvrini et les 500 choristes (2007).
-She was also featured on the remix version of DJ Laurent Wolf's number-one hit "No Stress" for the deluxe edition of his album Wash My World.
+She was featured on the remix version of DJ Laurent Wolf's number-one hit "No Stress" for the deluxe edition of his album Wash My World.
 Anggun and Wolf performed the song at the 2008 World Music Awards in Monaco.
-Anggun performed at Make A Wish Foundation Charity Concert in Belgium to help children with life-threatening medical conditions.
-Maurane did a duet number on her song, "Ça casse", with Anggun.